MicrosoftDocs/minecraft-creator/creator/Documents/Practices/GuidelinesForBuildingCooperativeAddons.md

 ## Summary of Cooperative Add-On Creator Guidelines

-Use namespaces and custom folder names to ensure that the identifiers used across your add-on are unique, and cannot accidentially collide with other add-ons.
+Use namespaces and custom folder names to ensure that the identifiers used across your add-on are unique, and cannot accidentally collide with other add-ons.

 Do not use certain features, like custom dimension sizes or UI JSON overrides, that don't scale to being cooperatively overridden.